gchantas/Portfolio-management/README.md

 N is the dimensions of the random variables X.
 S,S2 are the number of samples of the Gaussian/Student's-t.
 Theta is the parameter controlling the degree of the fat tails: the larger its value the fatter the tails.
-The weights w are chosen randomly in teh current edition.
+The weights w are chosen randomly in the current edition.